snowyu/amforth/trunk/doc/source/TG/FirstSteps.rst

 First Steps
 ===========

-The first steps require an ATmega micro controller with an RS232 connection to an PC or a terminal like the
+The first steps require an ATmega micro controller or a TI Launchpad 430 with a MSP430G2553 controller.
+The AVR needs a separate RS232 connection to an PC, the MSP430 works with the USB connection for both the command terminal and the reprogramming.
-VT100
-or similar hardware.
-A customization may change these requirements.

 User Interface
 --------------

 amforth has a simple user interface.
-Connect your system to a serial terminal (or a PC) and you get, after pressing the enter key, the forth prompt :command:`>`
+It is available as a serial port.

 .. code-block:: console